PDF version of Glossary (PDF)

 Medical care plans provide services or payments for services rendered in the hospital or by a qualified medical care provider.

 Maximum out-of-pocket expense.
-This feature limits the dollar amount a group member is required to pay out-of-pocket during a year, in addition to the plan deductible.
+The annual dollar amount limit a participant or family is required to pay out-of-pocket during, in addition to the plan deductible.
 Until it is met, the plan and the member share in the cost of covered expenses.
-After the maximum is reached, the insurer pays all covered expenses.
+Once reached, covered expenses are fully reimbursed for the rest of the year.

 Deductible.
-The deductible is a dollar amount that an insured person pays during the benefit period—usually a year—before the insurer starts to make payments for covered medical services.
+The deductible is a dollar amount that an insured person pays during the benefit period–usually a year–before the insurer starts to make payments for covered medical services.
 Plans may have both individual and family deductibles.
 Some plans have separate deductibles for specific services.
 For example, a plan may have a hospitalization deductible per admission.
-Deductibles may differ between services received from an approved provider (that is, a provider with whom the insurer has a contract or an agreement specifying payment levels and other requirements) and those received from providers not on the approved list or as part of a different tier of benefits.
+Deductibles may vary between services received from an approved provider (that is, a provider with whom the insurer has a contract or an agreement specifying payment levels and other requirements) and those received from providers not on the approved list or as part of a different tier of benefits.
 Some deductibles vary based on other factors (aside from plan network), such as employee length of service, salary range, or enrollee age.

 Coinsurance.
 This form of medical cost sharing requires an insured person to pay a stated percentage of medical expenses after the deductible amount, if any, is paid.
 After any deductible amount and coinsurance are paid, the insurer is responsible for the rest of the reimbursement for covered benefits, up to the maximum allowed charges.
 The individual is responsible for any charges in excess of what the insurer determines to be “usual, customary, and reasonable.”
 Coinsurance rates may differ between services received from an approved provider and those received from providers not on the approved list.

 Copayments.
 The fixed dollar amount that an insured person must pay when a service is received before any remaining charges are paid by the insurer.